 Personal Computer

-If you don’t have a laptop or wish to use your home computer you may apply for VPN access by requesting approval from your manager or supervisor.
+If you don’t have a laptop or wish to use your home computer, you may apply for VPN access by requesting approval from your manager or supervisor.

 Communications

 Telephone communications in the event of a disaster may be interrupted especially in the event of a wide area disaster when physical infrastructure (phone lines) may be out of service.
 Ensure that you have a cell phone and that you have provided that number as part of your contact information.
 Remember that cellular communications may experience a peak demand after a wide area disaster and may be unavailable initially.